spawnfest/wishvpn/README.md

 └────────┘         └────────┘
 ```

-Here is wishvpn aimed architecture (of course is not so now)
+Here is wishvpn aimed architecture (of course is not like this now).
+An web server backed with cowboy is serving REST API that let a local client
+(eg a Command line interface app) control the main application that runs as as
+a system service.

 ```
     ┌─────────────────────────────────┐    ┌─────────────────────────────────┐
     │         wishvpn client          │    │         wishvpn server          │